domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 ## The Setup

-To avoid getting side-tracked by the underlying protocol, let's just say we have a few services, some generic `Requester` type for sending protocol requests to these services, and a complimentary `Responder` type for receiving and answering requests from a `Requester` (conveniently, this also means I can cheat and not actually build on _any_ protocol for the examples).
+To avoid getting side-tracked by the underlying protocol, let's just say we have a few services, some generic `Requester` type for sending protocol requests to these services from clients, and a complimentary `Responder` type for receiving and answering requests from a `Requester` (conveniently, this also means I can cheat and not actually use any protocol for the examples).
 Our basic interface thus looks like this:

 ```rust